John and Mary Kormendy: Antarctica 2026

 January 24, 2026: At Sea

-Today was another sea day, starting out in adventurous waters, with sea swells in excess of -- I would guess -- 3-4 m but calming a lot by the end of the day.
+Today was another sea day, starting out in adventurous waters, with sea swells in excess -- I would guess -- of 3-4 m but calming by the end of the day.
 We crossed the Antarctic circle at 6 PM and should now not see another sunset for more than a week.
-We will see ... but we should reach latitude 77 degrees 50 minutes south at McMurdo Station.
+We will see ... but we should get to nearly latitude 77 degrees 50 minutes south (McMurdo Station, which does not allow visitors).
 This is almost as far south as our northernmost point was north -- just over 81 degrees N latitude in Svalbard in 2024.
-But of course, conditions will be more extreme here, because Antarctica is "continentally cold", whereas Svalbard -- like all of northern Europe -- feels some effects from the Gulf Stream warm ocean current.
+But conditions will be more extreme here, because Antarctica is "continentally cold", whereas Svalbard -- like all of northern Europe -- feels the Gulf Stream warm ocean current.
 And because the North Pole is under an open ocean, not under a continent with typical ice sheet elevation of ~ 2500 m = 8200 feet.

 Light-mantled albatross (This morning was the second-last day that I saw one, as we sailed south.)